CSCfi/csc-user-guide/CONTRIBUTING.md

  - Delete the (now unnecessary) branch
  - Occasionally the number of (unnecessary) branches grows: prune.

-**Note:** If you make bigger changes to the (main) categories / menu on the left, it might effect some links used on our webpages.
+**Note:** If you make bigger changes to the (main) categories / menu on the left, it might affect some links used on our webpages.
 Please communicate these changes, for example in the RC-channel #research.csc.fi.

 ### Previewing active branches